nao-amj/nao-amj/Details.md

 - `Rust`, `Dart`( + `Flutter`),`WASM`, `HLSL`

 ---

+Please allow me to briefly introduce some of my other experiences and initiatives.

 ### 3DCG
 As for 3DCG skills,  I prefer modeling inorganic objects such as cars and buildings.I am not good at character modeling/rigging and motion creation.My available 3DCG applications are as follows.